jfbouzereau/explorer/README.md

 query:select * from mytable
 ```

+#### JSON file

+Launch the application, and drag a file containing a JSON array of records.

 #### Web file

 Launch the application, and drag a file containing the url of the data.